dwightjack/marco.solazzi.me/src/content/blog/simple-colored-meter.md

 Think of `value` as the current usage, `max` as the maximum allowed usage, and `high` as the threshold at which a system would want to nudge you with a warning before you actually run out of space.

 And that's it for the HTML part.
-But if you are using this for something other than just plain numbers, it's a good idea to add at least a [visually hidden](https://www.w3.org/WAI/WCAG22/Techniques/css/C7), human-readable description for accessibility.
+But if you are using this for something other than just plain numbers, it's a good idea to **add at least a [visually hidden](https://www.w3.org/WAI/WCAG22/Techniques/css/C7), human-readable description for accessibility**.
+For a more in-depth review of this subject, please read this 2022 [article about `<meter>` accessibility by Dana Byerly](https://www.htmhell.dev/adventcalendar/2022/5/#:~:text=Using%20visually%20hidden%20text%20instead%20of%20fallback).

 In my case, I used the text as a visual description of the meter value and positioned it with [Anchor positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Anchor_positioning/Using).